-Walking into high-tech meeting rooms to meet San Diego venture capitalists can be daunting, especially if you’ve never done so before.
+Walking into a high-tech meeting room to meet San Diego venture capitalists can be daunting, especially if you’ve never done so before.
 Preparation is critical, as the money that venture capitalists provide could be the difference in whether your business is successful.
 Below, we’ve outlined mistakes commonly made by entrepreneurs when pitching venture capitalists.
 Avoiding these mistakes while in the meeting room will improve your likelihood of success tremendously.

 Not Doing Your Homework

 Before walking into a meeting room and randomly pitching your idea to a venture capitalist, you should first do your homework.
 You should research venture capitalists in the San Diego area and find a handful that focus on your industry.
 Look up their past investments to determine if they invest in:

 - Large corporations

 You should carefully select the venture capitalists to who you pitch.
 Otherwise, you’ll waste your time and theirs.
 A venture capitalist focused on large corporations won’t want to invest in a startup, no matter how good your pitch may be.
 Similarly, make sure that the venture capitalist hasn’t invested in any of your competitors.

 Not Changing The Pitch

 You should use the research that you discover to help craft your pitch.
 Too many San Diego entrepreneurs use the same angle for every venture capitalist.
 It will come off as dull and “cookie-cutter.”
 Instead, you should tailor your pitch to each venture capitalist you target.
 This will not only make your tone more appealing, but you’ll be able to build a relationship by explaining the precise reasons why you wish to work together.

 Not Addressing Concerns